 The independents: Family run and local filled

-Having taken over the popular izakaya of his in-laws along with his wife, owner Andy has continued the high quality and great atmosphere and added his own touches too.
-Welcoming foreigners alongside their regulars, the couple have course menus starting from ¥3,500 and individual dishes including fresh sashimi, grilled oysters, tempura and even live squid if you’re feeling adventurous.
+Having taken over the popular izakaya of his in-laws, owner Andy, along with his wife, has continued the high quality and great atmosphere and added his own touches too.
+Welcoming foreigners alongside their regulars, the couple have course menus starting from ¥4,500 and individual dishes including fresh sashimi, grilled oysters, tempura and even live squid if you’re feeling adventurous.

-Awarded a Bib Gourmand for their affordable but exceptional quality, Sasagin offers a variety of carefully selected nihonshu.
-While the sake menus are available in English, the food specials are not, but ask for the hosts osusume (recommendation) and you’re sure to get something delicious.
+Previously awarded a Bib Gourmand for its affordable but exceptional quality, Sasagin offers a variety of carefully selected nihonshu.
+While the sake menus are available in English, the food specials are not, but ask for the hosts for osusume (recommendation) and you’re sure to get something delicious.
 Located in Yoyogi-Uehara, you’ll escape the crowds of inner-Tokyo for a more sophisticated evening of drinking.

 Location: Yoyogi Uehara